Ogirimah/Udacity-Trivia-App/README.md

 To run the project locally, follow the below steps:

 1. Clone the repository to your device.
-If you need assistance doing this, use this [guide]()
+If you need assistance doing this, use the guide below

 1. Run the backend